 Subverted in 2000, 3000, and 4: The game ends when you get kicked out of the office, which happens if you run into the red and refuse to do anything about it (say, take out a loan, repeal money-losing ordinances or build income-generating buildings) for a certain period of time.

 Quicksand Box: There are manuals and tutorials, but getting a city off the ground is no cakewalk.
+Many new players will spend themselves into the hole picking out a power plant and laying down roads before realizing there's nowhere for new citizens to move into.

 Real Is Brown: SimCity 4 did this with all the buildings in attempt to make them look more subtle.
 Probably one of the earlier uses of the trope as well.